zmahfuz0613/Active-Record-Exercise/README.md

   ```
 * `rails db:seed` will run this file!
 Now we have stuff in our database!
 * Open up a new *tab* in your terminal.
 Run `rails c` (short for `rails console`)
 * Test out the following prompts.
 Check out the SQL query that gets logged for each command.
-Record the SQL query in the `seed.sql` file and comment them out (so they don't through errors).
+Record the SQL query in the `seed.sql` file and comment them out (so they don't raise errors).
 * Prompts:
   * `Snack.count`
   * `Snack.first`